 My taxi driver brought me to Bulethi Pagoda for sunrise.
 Normally, Shwesandaw Pagoda is the go-to place.
-Since it becomes really crowded, we opted for Bulethi Pagoda which shows us a clear view of the vast plain filled with stupas and pagodas.
+Since it became really crowded, we opted for Bulethi Pagoda which showed us a clear view of the vast plain filled with stupas and pagodas.

-The haze disappointed the expectators.
+The haze disappointed the spectators though.
 It covered the horizon, partly filtering the supposed awesome sunburst.

 We were not on the perfect season by the way.
 Locals suggest you visit Bagan during winter.
 That is on the later part of October to early January.

 After the sunrise, I headed to my pre-booked hotel, hoping they will allow me to check in early.

 To my surprise, I was accommodated warmly and was allowed to take a free breakfast even though my free meal is not included on that day.
 So, if you happen to visit Bagan, I recommend you to book a stay at Shwe Na Di Guesthouse.
 Bathrooms and toilets are shared but the rooms do have A/C, fan, refrigerator, and television set.
 WiFi is also free.

 I heard drum beats while I was resting in my room.
 Out of curiosity, I checked where was it coming.
 Then I witnessed a colorful procession, known locally as shinlaung hlè pwe.
 I noticed the young boys on their princely garb, wearing lipstick and thanaka circles, riding a horse while being shaded with a golden umbrella, and are well-escorted.

 Later, I learned from a local, that the procession is actually a preparation for Shinbyu or the novitiation ceremony.
 The young boys under twenty were prepared for monkhood.